 HelloID and NIM connectors integrate with both your source and target systems.
 For example, a source system such as your HR or SIS system and Active Directory as a target system.
 Active Directory is almost always one of the first systems integrated when implementing an automated provisioning process.

 Onboarding, Provisioning, & Ongoing Management

-HelloID’s role model determines provisioning processes for downstream resources and may be configured to use source system (HR) attributes to set a given user’s role.
-Acting as the “Service Provider,” HelloID provisions and permits access according to verified AD identities (when Active Directory is used as the Identity Provider).
+HelloID and NIM’s role modeling and business rules determine provisioning processes for downstream resources and may be configured to use source system (HR) attributes to set a given user’s role.
 With automated account creation, provisioning, and access management wrapped into one, new users hit the ground running on their first day.

 Service Automation for User Self-Service

 Outside of standard provisioning configurations, users may access HelloID’s Service Automation module to request access to additional resources from their dashboard.
 HelloID can leverage AD groups to assign the “Product Owners” who approve or deny users’ access requests for a given resource.
-If approved by the associated “Product Owner,” HelloID processes all changes and provisioning needs.
+Based on approval or denial, HelloID automatically processes the requests or updates the requester with a denial notification.

 Authentication and Password Resets

 Leveraging AD as an Identity Provider, HelloID grants single sign-on access to verified users who have authenticated into your organization’s network with their AD credentials.
 Authenticated users gain access to all of their necessary resources within HelloID without additional login steps (unless additional multifactor authentication has been enabled).